 Florence is about 60 miles west of Eugene via Highway 126, although some waters listed here are even closer to the southern valley’s major population center.

-Later in this article, after our list of best fishing waters in this county, are links to various resources to get the most out of fishing in western Lane County and elsewhere in Oregon, including neighboring counties.
-Also check out the blue box on this page for more articles on this website with detailed information about fishing in this part of Oregon.
+Within this article and also at the end are lots of links to various resources to get the most out of fishing in western Lane County and elsewhere in Oregon, including neighboring counties.

 The Oregon Department of Fish and Wildlife regulates waters in this area primarily under the Northwest and Marine zones.